davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 which constituted a lateral ramp in the subduction megathrust system [@Saleeby2003; @Chapman2016b].
-In contrast to the central Sierra xenolith suite, mantle xenoliths recovered from the eastern margin of the southern California batholith record the tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge), and the underplating of Farallon plate mantle lithosphere [@Shervais1973; @Luffi2009; @Shields2016GSA].
+In contrast to the central Sierra xenolith suite, mantle xenoliths recovered from the eastern margin of the southern California batholith record the partial tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge), and the underplating of Farallon plate mantle lithosphere [@Shervais1973; @Luffi2009; @Shields2016GSA].
+<fixme>Not everybody likes the underplated Farallon interpretation, be
+sure to mention @Armytage2015.</fixme>
 More specifically the Dish Hill suite [@fig:context] samples an upper mantle duplex with imbricated nappes of Farallon plate oceanic mantle lying in structural sequence beneath a relatively thin roof of attenuated continental